 From the tip to the heel to the cutting edge, the different parts of a kitchen knife can be used for different things, and becoming familiar with each is the first step to cooking like a pro.

 The tip of a kitchen knife is the uppermost part of the blade that comes to a point.
 Depending on the type of knife, it can be used for fine, detailed work and very delicate cutting.
-For example, the tip of a chef’s knife can be used to create guide cuts in tough ingredients like melons and squash, and for piercing and separating sinew from meat, while the tip of the boning knife is used to break away cartilage from joints in hunks of meat.
+For example, the tip of a chef’s knife can be used to create guide cuts in tough ingredients like melons, squash, and other dense fall vegetables, and for piercing and separating sinew from meat, while the tip of the boning knife is used to break away cartilage from joints in hunks of meat.
 The tip of the paring knife is handy for coring tomatoes, hulling strawberries, segmenting citrus, and even deveining shrimp.